msherif4/kodo/docs/source/introduction.rst

 You may customize the build process.
 The list below describes the most common changes you may want for you build.

-.. note:: You may skip this section if you just want to quickly start with Kodo.

 * You may change the compiler.